Hands-on Gear Review

 Compare rain jacket ratings side-by-side >

-This is North Face’s version of a budget rain shell, similar to the Marmot Precip in features and performance, although slightly less preferable in our testers’ minds.
+This is North Face’s version of a budget rain shell, similar to the Best Buy winning Marmot PreCip in features and performance, although slightly less preferable in our testers’ minds.

 The North Face Venture is an overall decent little jacket.
-It’s waterproof, ventilates fairly well, and has all the necessary little features that make it convenient to have around and wear.
-It packs up nice and small into one of its own pockets and though not the lightest jacket we tested, was still far lighter than its main competition, the Marmot Precip.
+It’s waterproof, ventilates fairly well, and has all the necessary features to make it convenient to have around and to wear.
+It packs up nicely into one of its own pockets and though not the lightest jacket we tested, was still far lighter than its main competition, the PreCip.

-We didn’t like the fit and look of the jacket, but everyone’s body is different so that’s more a matter of personal preference.
+We don’t like the fit and look of the jacket, but everyone’s body is different, so that’s more a matter of personal preference.
 Regardless, the shortness of the jacket and its tendency to ride up when we raised our arms did effect the performance and deterred us from grabbing it when we were heading out into the rain.

 Compare top rated competitors side-by-side >